 The Library maintains current subscriptions to approximately 650 periodicals and also holds extensive collections of nineteenth- and twentieth-century journals and magazines.
 Most back numbers of periodicals - excluding the most recent issues - are available for loan.

 Is the Library's stock on open access?

 The vast majority of the stock is on open shelves to which members have free access; a small number of rarer or more fragile items are available only on request.

 Personal members living in London are entitled to an initial basic allowance of 10 volumes on loan at any time; country members (ie those living more than 20 miles from the Library) are allowed 15 volumes.
 For small supplementary fees these allowances may be increased, in blocks of 5 volumes, to a total maximum of 40 volumes.

 How long can books be borrowed for?

 Books may be kept on loan for one month, or longer if not recalled by another member.
-After two months loans should be renewed (online or by email, telephone, letter or fax): it is not necessary to bring books to the Library in order to renew them.
+After two months loans should be renewed (online or by email, telephone, or letter): it is not necessary to bring books to the Library in order to renew them.
 New books (acquired in the last four months) may be kept for two weeks.

-Is there Internet access at the Library?
+Is there Wi-Fi at the Library?